 Next, simply rinse with water and comb.

-What to do if hair turns gray after bleaching
+What to do if hair turns gray after the permanent colour

 If the effect is a little gray or ash, do not worry, because the gray disappears a little with washing.
 Sometimes, depending on the dye, the reflection of the wick may pull a little green, but do not worry, this is attenuated after a few days.
 The important thing is that you will have finally gotten rid of the yellow chicken.

-This is the routine I follow to nuance wicks right after giving them.
+This is the routine I follow to tone up highlights right after giving them.
 Between each application of highlights I give myself a dye only at the root to keep the blonde without fading.
 The color I use varies a bit, but it’s usually an 8.1 or 9.1.
-Here’s my take on Schwarzkoft’s Igora Royal dye, which is one of my favorite dyes for this step.
-That is, to cover the root between wicks and wicks.
+Here’s my take on Schwarzkoft’s Igora Royal dye, which is one of my favourite dyes for this step.
+That is, to cover the root between highlights and highlights.
 There you can see the before and after applying on the application in my natural color.

-Now that you have your highlights nuanced and precious it is time to take care of that mane.
-Bleaching is a product that damages hair significantly.
+Now that you have your highlights all toned up and cute, it is time to take care of that beutiful hair of yours.
+Bleaching is a product that damages hair significantly!

 Finally, here is a video about how I do my color routine, in case you are interested in knowing different ways to lighten dark hair to a light blonde:

 I hope this article on how to tone up highlights has helped you.
 Do not forget to follow this blog on Facebook to find out about new posts and read the best hair care and beauty tips.